WebAssembly/spec/spectec/test-prose/TEST.md

   - For all export in export* and nm in nm* and xt_E in xt_E*:
     - the export export is valid with the name nm and the external type xt_E.
   - $disjoint_(name, nm*) is true.
-  - the context C is C' with .GLOBALS appended by gt* with .TABLES appended by tt_I* :: tt* with .MEMS appended by mt_I* :: mt* with .TAGS appended by jt_I* :: jt* with .ELEMS appended by rt* with .DATAS appended by ok*.
+  - C is C' with .GLOBALS appended by gt* with .TABLES appended by tt_I* :: tt* with .MEMS appended by mt_I* :: mt* with .TAGS appended by jt_I* :: jt* with .ELEMS appended by rt* with .DATAS appended by ok*.
   - the context C' is { TYPES: dt'*; RECS: []; FUNCS: dt_I* :: dt*; GLOBALS: gt_I*; TABLES: []; MEMS: []; TAGS: []; ELEMS: []; DATAS: []; LOCALS: []; LABELS: []; RETURN: ?(); REFS: x*; }.
   - the function index sequence x* is $funcidx_nonfuncs((global* table* mem* elem* data*)).
   - the defined type sequence dt_I* is $funcsxt(xt_I*).